-The Importance of Mailroom Compliance in 2024
+The Importance of Postal Mail Compliance in 2026

 To be compliant with U.S. Postal Service regulations as a mailroom operator or manager, verifying your renter’s (including mail managers and authorized recipients) identity is crucial.